CulinaryAlchemy/CulinaryAlchemy/Readme.md

 - **Recipes feed** Feed with recipes list with title, valoration, and recipe picture for each recipe. when a recipe is clicked, a "details" modal must be open showing the recipe ingredients, steps, cuisine type, and valoration.
 - **User profile** In a Twitter style, a profile layout of the User name, profile picture, banner, location, and external website link.
 While showing the user-posted recipes in a list.
 - **Favourite Recipes:** Save your favorite recipes for quick access in a list.

-### Extended version

-- **Diverse Dietary Support:** Tailor recipes to specific dietary needs and preferences such as vegetarian, vegan, gluten-free, and more.
-Our platform ensures inclusivity and caters to a wide range of dietary restrictions.
-- **Nutritional Information:** Access detailed nutritional information for each recipe, including calories, macronutrients, and allergen information.
-Make informed choices that align with your dietary goals.
-- **Ingredient Substitutions:** Adapt recipes to suit your dietary needs and allergies with our ingredient substitution feature.
-Swap out ingredients while maintaining the deliciousness of the dish.
-- **Weekly Highlighted Recipes:** Discover trending and seasonal dishes with our curated collection of weekly highlighted recipes.
-Get inspired and expand your culinary horizons.
-- **Interactive Cooking Guides:** Enhance your cooking skills with step-by-step tutorials for selected recipes.
-Visualize the process through images, videos, and animations to master new techniques.
-- **Engagement and Feedback:** Interact with the community through commenting, rating, and following features.
-Build connections, share tips, and receive valuable feedback on your culinary creations.
-- **Advanced Search and Filtering:** Find recipes that match your preferences with our powerful search and filtering options.
-Search by ingredients, dietary preferences, categories, and more.
-- **Personalized Feeds:** Enjoy a tailored recipe feed based on your profile's dietary preferences and interests.
-Discover recipes that cater to your unique tastes.
-- **Favourite Recipes:** Save your favorite recipes for quick access and create your personalized cookbook

 ## Technologies Used